chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< warning >}}

 - We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
 For the replacement of a node, click [here](/automate/ha_onprim_deployment_procedure/#replace-node-in-automate-ha-cluster) for the reference.

--   Removal of nodes for PostgreSQL or OpenSearch is at your own risk and may result to data loss.
-Consult your database administrator before trying to delete PostgreSQL or OpenSearch nodes.
+- Removal of nodes for Postgresql or OpenSearch is at your own risk and may result in data loss.
+Consult your database administrator before trying to delete Postgresql or OpenSearch nodes.
 - Below process can be done for `chef-server` and `automate`.

 {{< /warning >}}

-The command requires some arguments so that it can determine which types of nodes you want to remove from your HA setup from your bastion host.
-It needs the IP address of the node you want to remove as an argument when you run the command.
+The command requires some arguments to determine which types of nodes you want to remove from your HA setup from your bastion host.
+It needs the node's IP address you want to remove as an argument when you run the command.
 For example,

--   If you want to remove node of automate, you have to run the:
+- If you want to remove the node of automate, you have to run the:

     ```sh
     chef-automate node remove --automate-ip "<automate-ip-address>"
     ```

--   If you want to remove node of chef-server, you have to run the:
+- If you want to remove the node of the chef-server, you have to run the:

     ```sh
     chef-automate node remove --chef-server-ip "<chef-server-ip-address>"
     ```

--   If you want to remove node of OpenSearch, you have to run the:
+- If you want to remove the node of OpenSearch, you have to run the:

     ```sh
     chef-automate node remove --opensearch-ip "<opensearch-ip-address>"
     ```

--   If you want to remove node of PostgreSQL you have to run:
+- If you want to remove the node of PostgreSQL, you have to run the:

     ```sh
     chef-automate node remove --postgresql-ip "<postgresql-ip-address>"